Grand Champeen: Formation and early years

 Guitarists/vocalists Channing Lewis and Michael Crow met drummer Ned Stewart while attending the private boarding school Woodberry Forest, located in Woodberry Forest, Virginia.
-As freshmen, they formed the band the cover band, Frosted Megawheats, with another student, Will Minor, on bass.
+As freshmen, they formed the cover band Frosted Megawheats with another student, Will Minor, on bass.
 After high school graduation in 1993, the group reconnected during summers while two of the band members, Crow and Lewis, attended University of Colorado-Boulder, and Stewart attended James Madison University.

 In the summer of 1994, the group, now renamed Mucho Maas in homage to a character from Thomas Pynchon's The Crying of Lot 49, recorded an album of original songs in Chapel Hill, North Carolina.
 Mucho Maas featured fIREHOSE guitarist Ed Crawford on one song singing vocals.
 Shortly thereafter, Minor left the band.

-Lewis and Crow returned to Boulder for college.
-Recorded an album with Dave Back under the name "The Star-Free Press" in 1997.
-After graduation, they briefly considering moving to Minneapolis because of its thriving music scene, but eventually decided to relocate to Austin, Texas, in the summer of 1997.
+Lewis and Crow returned to Boulder for college and recorded an album with Dave Back under the name "The Star-Free Press" in 1997.
+After graduation, they briefly considered moving to Minneapolis because of its thriving music scene, but eventually decided to relocate to Austin, Texas in the summer of 1997.
 They were joined by Ned Stewart and bassist Rob Hargrove, a University of Texas law student and Crow's friend from childhood.
-That formation of the band took the name Grand Champeen in late 1999 and went on to become the greatest band of all time.
+That formation of the band took the name Grand Champeen in late 1999.